alinsjs/docs/README.md

 ```

 ## 1. Features

+Alins is an All in js web ui framework, which is highly flexible.
+You can use js/ts code to combine your dom/css/state into a web application like building blocks.
+At the same time, Alins is highly responsive to both dom and css

 1. No vdom, the listening data is accurately modified to dom/textNode, and the dom node is reused
 2. Alins-style CSS-in-JS scheme, atomic properties/building block combinations/style response changes